 - Participation in the risk management process within the school as part of the school's OHS team.
-This may include contributing to risk management solutions and providing feedback on injury reports and first aid register data to identify persistent or serious hazards. - Providing first aid emergency awareness training for staff when necessary. - Coordinating first aid duty rosters and maintaining first aid room and first aid kits - Recording all first aid treatment.
-A copy of treatment provided shall be forwarded with the patient where further assistance is sought.
+This may include contributing to risk management solutions and providing feedback on injury reports and first aid register data to identify persistent or serious hazards. - Providing first aid emergency awareness training for staff when necessary. - Maintaining first aid room and first aid kits - Recording all first aid treatments.
+A copy of the treatment provided shall be forwarded with the patient where further assistance is sought.
 The first aider should respect the confidential nature of any information given. - Providing input on first aid requirements for excursions and camps.